State Financial Education Requirements & Standards

 Nebraska State Financial Education Standards

 The Nebraska Department of Education (DOE) does not currently have in place graduation requirements that specifically include personal finance concepts or classes.
 However, financial literacy is incorporated into the economics core of K-12 social studies standards.
 Local districts decide how required social studies content is delivered.
+Social Studies Standards are currently under review and revision by the state.

 Personal finance concepts account for about one-third of Nebraska's economics standards and must be included in required district-level standards.
 Examples of personal finance topics covered in K-12 include currency/coin identification, budgeting basics, financial accounts, and credit management.
 Local districts must have standards in place that are at least equal to the state's social studies standards.